AdobeDocs/experience-manager-65.fr-FR/help/assets/related-assets.md

    ![chlimage_1-274](assets/chlimage_1-274.png)

-1. To relate another asset with the asset you selected, click the **[!UICONTROL Relate]** icon from the toolbar.
+1. To relate another asset with the asset you selected, click **[!UICONTROL Relate]** from the toolbar.

    ![chlimage_1-275](assets/chlimage_1-275.png)